ymolists/website/src/routes/docs/quickstart/index.md

 ![Browser Extension](../../../static/images/docs/browser-extension-lense.png)

+If you prefer to not install browser extensions then you can use the Gitpod [browser bookmarklet](/docs/browser-bookmarklet) instead.

 ## Next Steps

 With Gitpod you start treating your dev environments as something ephemeral: you start them, you code, you push your code, and you forget about them.
 For your next task, you'll use a fresh dev environment.